 “Smart Options” & the Revolving Door of Common Core.
-If you are not familiar with the key D.C. insiders who greased the skids that carried Common Core across the nation using Recovery Act dollars, read this one.
+Read this one if you are not familiar with the key D.C. insiders who greased the skids that carried Common Core across the nation using Recovery Act dollars.
 Talk about money and politics!
 Wow!

-This one, NCLB: The Law of the Land at educationnews.org and as a solution by TruthOut under the title Direct the Department of Education and Congress to Remove Annual Standardized Testing Mandates was written as part of a petition campaign.
+This one, NCLB: The Law of the Land at educationnews.org and on TruthOut under the title Direct the Department of Education and Congress to Remove Annual Standardized Testing Mandates was written as part of a petition campaign.

-To Privatize or Not to Privatize explains that proof is emerging in countries who are extensively privatized and who lean on school choice that those “reforms” do not work.
+To Privatize or Not to Privatize explains the proof emerging in countries that are extensively privatized.
+They lean on “school choice,” but those “reforms” do not protect the quality of education.

 Strengths and Weakness: Of Tests and Children is found here on The Federalist Papers Project site.

 Federal Education Law: Is It Constitutional?
-This article questions the prevailing beliefs about accountability, control of what is taught, and the constitutionality of the federal law we did call No Child Left Behind (now called the Every Student Succeeds Act).
+This article questions the prevailing beliefs about accountability, control of what is taught, and the constitutionality of the federal law we did call No Child Left Behind (now called the Every Student Succeeds Act – ESSA).